 - Have access to our open adoption community, including other adoptees.

-- Receive lifelong consultation and guidance from the agency.
+- Have access to lifelong consultation and guidance from the agency.

 "When hospitality works, people feel at home.
 When adoption works children feel at home".